YBJazzer/GEBADR/GEBADR_OSMimport_readme.txt

 Step by step instructions (English)
 This instruction describes the edit of GEBADR data with Python 3 and Microsoft Excel spreadsheet.
 MS Excel will save .csv files with ";" as delimiter in German versions.
 The import plug-in OpenData will also use ";" as delimiter.
-Keep this in mind (and correct it in the scripts) when using another spreadsheet (e.g. Appache OpenOffice Calc).
 You need: Python 3 (to run the scripts with IDLE), a text editor (e.g. Notepad++) and a spreadsheet (e.g. Microsoft Excel).
 A video tutorial is available here [see link above].

+Information for LibreOffice and OpenOffice users
+If you save the GEBADR_GADR.dbf file in your spreadsheet as .csv, two minor changes have to be made:
+- Change the delimiter in Script 1 from ";" to ",".
+- The entries of the first line of a .dbf file (which are the headers) look a bit special when opened in LibreOffice or OpenOffice spreadsheet.
+They look like this: "LOKALISAT,C,60","GEBNR,C,12","BFSNR,N,4,0" Change them manually to look like this: "LOKALISAT","GEBNR","BFSNR" or LOKALISAT,GEBNR,BFSNR

 1. Download and unzip GEBADR.zip file.
 2. Open "...GEBADR/GEBADR/LV95/data/GEBADR_GADR.dbf" in a spreadsheet.